 Instagram’s audience is highly diverse compared to Pinterest’s.
 It is also a lot larger.
 More than one billion people use Instagram every month, whereas 25 million people use Pinterest every month.
 However, in marketing, the quality of your audience is a lot more important than the quantity of your audience.

 As a general rule of thumb, Instagram’s primary audience is women under 30 years old who are looking for interesting and beautiful accounts to follow.
-Instagram has a more diverse audience, and although that audience is primarily female, more than 30% of the audience is men.
+Instagram has a more diverse audience, with a pretty even gender mix: 52% female, 48% male.

 Pinterest’s primary audience is women who are interested in crafting and recipes, looking for tips and products and information.
-Pinterest’s audience is heavily female compared to Instagram, with more than 80% of the audience women.
+Pinterest’s audience is heavily female compared to Instagram, with almost 80% of the audience women.

 Therefore, it is essential to establish who your ideal audience is in order to select the most appropriate platform to market on.
 You might even want to use both platforms.